Everthings/Snakev2/README.md

 Run the ```Runner``` class to bring up the start menu

 ## Instructions
--Avoid the obstacles which appear as grey rectangles -Collect red fruit to gain length
+-Avoid the obstacles which appear as grey rectangles\n -Collect red fruit to gain length/n
--Collect blue boost to travel faster
+-Collect blue boost to travel faster\n
--Stay alive the longest to win a round(first to 5 rounds wins)
+-Stay alive the longest to win a round(first to 5 rounds wins)/n

 ## Controls
 ```WASD```: Player 1 controls